-Barbara van Schewick is a Professor of Law and Helen L. Crocker Faculty Scholar at Stanford Law School, Director of Stanford Law School’s Center for Internet and Society, and Associate Professor (by courtesy) of Electrical Engineering in Stanford University’s Department of Electrical Engineering
+Barbara van Schewick is the M. Elizabeth Magill Professor of Law at Stanford Law School, Director of Stanford Law School’s Center for Internet and Society, Professor (by courtesy) of Electrical Engineering in Stanford University’s Department of Electrical Engineering, and a leading expert on net neutrality.

 Van Schewick’s research on the economic, regulatory, and strategic implications of communication networks bridges law, networking and economics.
 This work has made her a leading expert on network neutrality.
 Her book Internet Architecture and Innovation (MIT Press 2010, Paperback 2012) is considered to be the seminal work on the science, economics and policy of network neutrality.
 Her papers on network neutrality have influenced regulatory debates in the United States, Canada and Europe and have been cited by academics, stakeholders, regulatory agencies and other public entities worldwide.
 The FCC’s Open Internet Order, which adopted network neutrality rules in the US for the first time, relied heavily on her work.
 Van Schewick’s ideas have influenced reports on network neutrality and Quality of Service by the European Group of Regulators for Electronic Communications (BEREC).
 The German Commission of Experts on Research and Innovation, a Commission established by the German Government to provide scientific policy advice on these issues, adopted van Schewick’s recommendations on network neutrality and Quality of Service in its 2011 report to the German Government and recommended the adoption of network neutrality rules based on her work.